RESEARCH STARTER

 The first noteworthy bailout of the twenty-first century came in 2001, when sluggish business and the effects of the September 11 terrorist attacks left the airline industry floundering on the brink of failure.
 Hoping to prevent an industry-wide collapse, the federal government put together a $15 billion financial package that stabilized the air travel business, kept almost all the struggling airlines in operation, and eventually led to a $140 million profit.

 The airline bailout was only the beginning, however.
 By 2008, the American economy was in distress because of the collapse of the subprime loan business, which is centered on the issuance of loans to people with poor credit or no credit at all.
-As a result of less than reputable standards and practices, several major financial services firms found themselves heading for bankruptcy.
+As a result of less-than-reputable standards and practices, several major financial services firms found themselves heading for bankruptcy.
 Fearing that the economic consequences of allowing these huge businesses to fail could be potentially catastrophic, the government took action.
-To begin, the Treasury lent JPMorgan Chase $29 million to purchase Bear Stearns, one of the struggling firms, in April of 2008.
+To begin, the Treasury lent JPMorgan Chase $29 million to purchase Bear Stearns, one of the struggling firms, in April 2008.
 That summer, the government again stepped in to bail out mortgage companies Freddie Mac and Fannie Mae, giving each company $100 billion to begin the rebuilding process.
 Finally, in September, the government was forced to assume control of American International Group (AIG), a large insurance firm.
 In the end, the government had to agree to loan AIG up to $85 billion to prevent its failure.

 Bibliography